silverailscolo/ejb/_posts/en-us/2024-11-11-layout-for-sale.md

 Although it is lovely to have the best engines on display in my office, model railroading to me means moving things on rails, so I selected the Silverton and the Durenver modules, and part with the rest.

-Two other modules, [Durango Yard](https://www.marktplaats.nl/v/hobby-en-vrije-tijd/modeltreinen-n-spoor/m2177277613-n-module-durango-co-usa-incl-gebouwtjes) and [Rockwood](https://www.marktplaats.nl/v/hobby-en-vrije-tijd/modeltreinen-n-spoor/m2176141841-n-module-berglandschap-high-line-incl-gebouwtjes), are currently for sale on [Marktplaats](https://www.marktplaats.nl/u/e-broerse/7983972/), where they get a lot of views, and even a couple of offers.
+Two other modules, _Durango Yard_ and _Rockwood_, were up for sale on **Marktplaats**, where they get a lot of views, and even a couple of offers.

 <div class="row">
 <div class="col-sm">